marcelfrey29/SEB-07-AKSE-Cloud-Computing/README.md

 #### Course / Project Objective

 - Build a cloud application and host it at a cloud provider
-- Create a containerized Backend which provides a REST-API and uses a Cloud Database Service
+- Create a containerized Backend-Service which provides a REST-API and uses a Cloud Database Service
 - Develop a Static Website that calls the Backend REST-API and host it in a Cloud Storage Service
-- The Application should run locally with Docker-Compose
+- The application should run locally with Docker-Compose
 - Advanced: Automate the deployment

 #### Results